 Uber's new Uber Movement initiative at movement.uber.com provides free trip time data gathered from millions of Uber vehicle movements that can provide critical insights for cities and researchers into traffic patterns, congestion and travel times.
 This video shows how to download that data and convert it into GIS spatial form from the CSV files provided by Uber.
-A spectacular, fast use of a snippet of SQL converts the Uber format into Geometry form that Manifold Viewer, Radian or Manifold Future can consume and analyze.
+A spectacular, fast use of a snippet of SQL converts the Uber format into Geometry form that Manifold Viewer, Manifold or Manifold Future can consume and analyze.

 Speed Demo with Big Vectors - Australian Lakes and Rivers

 A wildly popular set of printed maps and posters emerged a year or so ago from Reddit that showed every lake, river and stream in Australia in incredible detail.
 The author of that project said his biggest problem was that the GIS he used kept crashing all the time and was so terribly slow at displaying and working with the data.
-This video shows exactly that same data set in Manifold Viewer, demonstrating the incredible speed of Radian technology at displaying millions of complex vector objects.
+This video shows exactly that same data set in Manifold Viewer, demonstrating the incredible speed of Manifold technology at displaying millions of complex vector objects.

 Speed Demo with Big Vectors in PostgreSQL - Australian Rivers